OfficeDev/msteams-docs.pt-BR/msteams-platform/bots/bot-basics.md

 #### <a name="teams-invoke-activities"></a>Atividades de invocação do Teams

-A lista de Teams manipuladores de atividade chamados do manipulador `onInvokeActivity` de Teams de atividade inclui o seguinte:
+A lista de manipuladores de atividades do Teams chamados do manipulador `onInvokeActivity` de atividades do Teams inclui o seguinte:

 | Invocar tipos                    | Manipulador                              | Descrição                                                  |
 | :-----------------------------  | :----------------------------------- | :----------------------------------------------------------- |